HISTORY

 ASBV's are used on Deep Dene as a proofing tool to ensure all our selection methods are working to improve production per hectare.
 ASBVs are also a very good indicator of identifying possible highly productive animals at a young age.
 More informed decisions are made in the selection process due to the use of ASBVs.
 To read more about ASBVs click here.

 Going forward sires will continually be selected for Deep Dene Nucleus mating's that fit the objective of low maintenance sheep, that are proven, profitable, performers.
 ASBVs are used to back up the objective and phenotypic data captured to ensure the rams selected create continuous improvement for commercial enterprises.
-ASBVs also help our clients select the ram that most suits their own breeding objectives, whether in be breeding a dual purpose self replacing flock with high worm resistance or breeding for a merino production self replacing flock, increasing CFW/ha and increasing body size.
+ASBVs also help our clients select the ram that most suits their own breeding objectives, whether it be breeding a dual purpose self-replacing flock with high worm resistance or breeding for a merino production self-replacing flock, increasing CFW/ha and increasing body size.